Open Ethos User Guide

 suffering_wellbeing

 Pain, joy, mental health, quality of subjective experience.
-This is the utilitarian dimension—the hedonic impact of actions on conscious beings.
+The hedonic dimension — the impact of actions on conscious beings.

 Intensity anchors: 0.1 mild stress → 0.5 significant suffering → 1.0 breakdown